WeblateOrg/weblate/docs/admin/install.rst

 MySQL or MariaDB
 ++++++++++++++++

-MySQL or MariaDB are quite good choice to run Weblate.
+MySQL or MariaDB are quite good choices to run Weblate.
 However when using MySQL you might hit some problems caused by it.

 .. seealso::